umbralcalc/umbralcalc.github.io/_posts/lobsim.md

 title: Building Python simulations of limit order books
 author: Hardwick, Robert J
 date: 2021-11-14
-concept: To illustrate the basic building blocks required to construct a full microsimulation of limit order book dynamics.
+concept: To illustrate the basic building blocks required to construct a full microsimulation of limit order book dynamics for financial markets.
 The simulation is a synchronous ensemble version of the well-studied epsilon-intelligence model.
 This is a short post on how the simulation was conceptualised, analysing some of its outputs and outlining prospects for potential future work on price emulation.
 articleId: lobsim
 codeLink: https://github.com/umbralcalc/lobsim
 year: 2021